 Through a pie chart, report the types of health and safety issues frequently observed in buildings that were weatherized and received a health and safety update

-Report the total amount of health and safety spending
+Report the total amount of health and safety spending by program channel

 Report the percentage (%) of the total program spend for each health and safety issue

-Report IQ health and safety spending by program channel, as a percentage (%) of total program spending

 Report IQ health and safety spending in a geographic map, using the same mapping mechanism that will be developed for other reporting.

 Reporting Location: Add to the narrative section of the Q4 report.